unionj-cloud/go-doudou.unionj.cloud/docs/guide/cli.md

 ##### index

-- Format："index:Name,Order,Sort" or "index"
+- Format: "index:Name,Order,Sort" or "index"
-- Name: index name. string.
+- `Name`: index name. string.
 If multiple fields use the same index name, the index will be created as composite index.
 Not required.
 Default index name is column name + _idx
-- Order：int
+- `Order`:int
-- Sort：string.
-Only accept asc and desc.
+- `Sort`: string.
+Only accept `asc` and `desc`.
 Not required.
 Default is asc

 ##### unique